micmejia/bible-dump/NKJV/Exodus/Exod 18.md

 And Moses chose able men out of all Israel, and made them heads over the people: rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.

 ###### 26
-So they judged the people at all times; the hard[^i] cases they brought to Moses, but they judged every small case themselves.
+So they judged the people at all times; the hard cases they brought to Moses, but they judged every small case themselves.

 ###### 27
 Then Moses let his father-in-law depart, and he went his way to his own land.